Sourabh025/Sourabh025/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on my startup;
+- 👨🏽‍💻 I’m currently working on my startup idea;
-- 🌱 I’m currently learning Machine Learning;
+- 🌱 I’m currently trying to learn Everything;
 - 👯 I’m looking to collaborate on my projects 🤝;
 - 🤔 I’m looking for help with Machine Learning 😭;
 - 💬 Ask me about anything, I am happy to help;